top of page

 Experiential learning

-But how does an educational trip mirror those important aspects of a responsive classroom when the students are out of the classroom?
+But how does an educational trip mirror those important aspects of a responsive classroom when the students are, in fact, out of the classroom?

 Taking students out of the classroom

-Student-centered classrooms have become physical spaces that encourage responsive teaching: students can gather as a class or work individually, focus is on the center of the room as opposed to the teacher’s desk, and students are able to access the teacher when required but also to explore the work with their peers.
+Student-centered learning is largely possible due to the physical space the learning happens in: classrooms now allow students to gather as a class or work individually, focus is on the center of the room as opposed to the teacher’s desk, and students are able to access the teacher when required but also to explore the work with their peers.
 But once you take the students out of that controlled environment, it becomes a whole other beast...

 A responsive out-of-classroom?

 As we’ve discussed, a flexible and responsive learning environment is where we see the best educational outcomes.
-And we’ve discussed that allowing students to engage in real-life experiences and learn by doing and seeing is also beneficial to their learning.
+And we’ve discussed allowing students to learn by doing and seeing in a real world environment is also beneficial to their learning.
 But we also know that taking students out of the classroom is a risky endeavour that means every aspect of the trip needs to be mapped and planned in advance.

 So the question is, how do we achieve both the benefits of a responsive classroom and the benefits of getting students out of the classroom?
 And the answer to that is technology.

-Technology now becomes a tool to enhance experiential learning by making it responsive.
+Technology becomes a tool to enhance experiential learning by making it responsive and to extend the scope of learning outside the classroom.

 bottom of page